MSTIP Bonding Cost-sharing Program

 Sharing the cost: Two-thirds County, one-third cities and development

-Two-thirds of the $140 million cost of the identified capacity and safety road-improvement projects will be funded by Washington County; the remaining one-third will be funded by the cities and by development.
-The cost-sharing is based on travel forecasting that estimates only one-third of travelers using the improved roads will result from the developments.
+Washington County is paying two-thirds of the $140 million cost of the road-improvement projects.
+The cities and development are paying the remaining one-third.
+The cost-sharing is based on travel forecasting that estimates only one-third of travelers using the improved roads will come from developments.
 The remaining traffic will be "regional travel"– trips that begin and end outside of the high-growth areas.
 This will improve county-wide mobility.

-- The County will issue bonds to fund two-thirds of the project costs.
+- The County is issuing bonds to fund two-thirds of the project costs.

-- Incremental growth in revenue from the county-wide property tax-based Major Streets Transportation Improvement Program (MSTIP) will be used to pay back the bonds.
-Issuing bonds will allow improvements to be made proactively – before the deficient roadways become problematic.
+- Incremental growth in revenue from the county-wide property tax-based Major Streets Transportation Improvement Program (MSTIP) is paying back the bonds.
+Issuing bonds allows the improvements to be made proactively – before the roads become a problem.

 - Cities may use the Transportation Development Tax (TDT) and other development-based revenues to fund one-third of the project costs.

-- Additional partnerships, such as pipeline collocation opportunities with the Willamette Water Supply Program, will be pursued to obtain potential construction cost savings and to reduce traffic and community impacts.
+- Additional partnerships, such as pipeline locations with the Willamette Water Supply Program, are also saving on construction and traffic and community inconvenience.

-The cost-sharing strategy preserves the existing MSTIP funding level of $35 million/year for improvements on other roadways throughout Washington County.
-By funding high-growth area road improvements through MSTIP-backed bonds, these high-growth projects will not compete with other transportation projects for MSTIP funds.
+The cost-sharing strategy keeps existing MSTIP funding at $35 million/year for improvements on other roads in Washington County.
+By funding high-growth area road improvements through MSTIP-backed bonds, these high-growth projects do not compete with other transportation projects for MSTIP funds.